There's plenty we miss about Ireland but there's also plenty we can live without.

 For many people, Sunday mornings are when we're at our most tactful.
 Strange illnesses befall us, we gain a sudden capacity to 'sleep' until the afternoon, or 'urgent' errands need to be run.

 From the standard to the innovative, many the excuse has been used to not have to go to mass.
 But when we're abroad there's the peacefulness of not having Mammy kicking our hungover head out of the bed.

 It's always packed, it's expensive, you lose everyone, and it leaves you broke and tired for about a week until; ironically, you end up in Coppers again.
 It's a vicious cycle.

 "Ah, sure the country's bollixed" ...
 We just can't allow ourselves be happy.
 If it's not one thing it's another.
 Why does everyone respond to "How are you?" with "I'm not too bad?"
 No one ever feels great, or even good for that matter.

 It costs a bomb to ship anything into or out of Ireland, you can't drive out of the country, the rest of Europe forgets about us, and we're constantly being eroded until eventually one day there'll be no Ireland left!

 Once you smell it, you never forget it.

 8. Having the budget right before Christmas

-What other country in their right mind would have the budget just before the most expensive time of the year?
-The last thing I need when I'm trying to find my mother a different set of scented candles than I bought her last year, is to be told that another chunk is being taken out of my already tax-drained wages!
+What other countries in their right mind would have the budget just before the most expensive time of the year?
+The last thing I need when I'm trying to find my mother a different set of scented candles that I bought her last year, is to be told that another chunk is being taken out of my already tax-drained wages!